Zubax/canface_cf1/README.md

 If you're not running Linux or OSX natively, you can download [Bistromathic - a Linux virtual machine pre-configured for embedded development](https://files.zubax.com/vm/bistromathic.ova).

+### Change Log

+#### v1.1

+* CAN terminator is turned ON by default.
+* CAN power is turned ON by default.
+* Configuration parameters are saved automatically immediately after modification.
+It is no longer necessary to save configuration manually.

+#### v1.0

+Initial release.

 ### Building